OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

 **And remember: Do not run containers with the *--privileged* flag!!!**

-In kubernetes this can be configured in [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) using `capabilities` field e.g.:
+In Kubernetes this can be configured in [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) using `capabilities` field e.g.:

 ```yaml
 kind: ...